 A transport strategy for Aylesbury Town is required in order to support and accommodate future Local Plan growth, with the current transport network already under pressure.
 A strategic plan for transport has been lacking and is now vital for ensuring that opportunities associated with the growth of the town and district are realised, including necessary infrastructure enhancements.
-The Strategy is being jointly developed by Buckinghamshire County Council and Aylesbury Vale District Council using AECOM as consultants.
+The Strategy is being jointly developed by AVDC and Buckinghamshire Council using AECOM as consultants.

 The stages of work needed to develop the new Aylesbury Transport Strategy are defined as: